natiwhitney/leetcode/README.md

 Pythonic Leetcode Solutions and Explanations

 ## Raison D'etre
 The purpose of this repository is to post solutions to a set of Leetcode problems that cover material most likely to be tested for in a standard FAANG interview, with an emphasis on problems that Netflix uses.
-Each solution will
+Each solution will contain
+- explanation of why this problem was selected (which material was tested for)
 - document my thought process
 - be written in idiomatic python
 - contain a few unit tests